 The lesson starts with a discussion about hobbies in general as well as taking up photography as a hobby.

 Prior to watching a video, the student gets familiar with new vocabulary (bopping, overlook, high-end, shoot, etc.).
 Then, they watch the video Photography is the best hobby and complete the video comprehension practice.
 A few phrases are extracted from the video (stay tuned, keep in shape, be on the fence, side hustle, driving force) for the student to match them with their meanings and the situations that describe them.

 The student learns about some common principles for using photography in presentations (rule of thirds, no white background, depth of field, natural photography, and high quality).
 Next, they label parts of the photo camera (lens, mode dial, etc.) and match them with their functions.

 Grammar: Using comparatives to express cause and effect

 The students learn how they can use comparative forms to express cause and effect (the more … the better) and practice using it in writing and speech.

 The lesson ends with a wrap-up discussion about hobbies in general.

-In this lesson, the student will learn to follow instructions and communicate simple…
+In this ESL lesson, the student will learn about American matrimony traditions.…